-- N02 Nuclear Fuel Cycle

 - N07 Nuclear Safety Case Development

+- N10 Processing, Storage and Disposal of Nuclear Wastes

 - N13 Criticality Safety Management

 - N29 Decommissioning Technology & Robotics

 - N31 Management of the Decommissioning Process

 The distance learning platform is Blackboard, a web-based Virtual Learning Environment, accessible anywhere, anytime and includes course handbooks, course content, timetables, course news, discussion groups, video clips and email.
+We will be lecture capturing the taught modules from 2014 and these will then be added to the DL modules above.